telerik/fiddler-everywhere-docs/knowledge-base/setup-ca-electron-ubuntu.md

 | Operating System | Ubuntu 18.0.4 and above |

 #### Description

+Electron applications CA management is different from the operating system CA management used by default by Fiddler

 Electron-based applications (like MSTeams) use Electron CA management, so the folder where the Fiddler Everywhere trust certificate must be installed is in **~/.pki/nssdb**.
 To capture HTTPS traffic, you need to move the certificate to that folder and then use the **certutil** tool to install and trust it.